Emergent Manifold Separability during Reasoning in Large Language Models: Methods

 \subsection{Analysis Methods}

-To solve the task it is asked, the model has to successively determine the truth value of each node.
-At any point in the CoT generation, at any layer in the model, one can group the activations with respect to the truth value of any node in order to decode the extent to which the information about that node's value is being encoded.
-This decoding can be done through the lens of manifold capacity theory or with a linear probe.
-The tokens along the CoT generation that we analyze are the structural tokens described in the above subsection.
+To solve a given task, the model has to successively determine the label of each node.
+At any structural anchor and layer, we group activations by the ground-truth label of a chosen node and quantify how strongly that node's information is represented.
+We do this either with manifold capacity theory or with a trained linear probe.
+The tokens along the CoT generation that we analyze are the structural anchors described in \cref{sec:prompting}, and unless stated otherwise the activations are taken from the post-MLP residual stream.

-\paragraph{Manifold Capacity} We measure the manifold capacity on a set $\mathcal{M}\coloneq \{\mathbf{x}_i\}_{i=1}^{D}$ of intermediate layer residual stream embeddings aligned at a single structural token across $D$ number of Boolean logic problems, with classification labels $\mathcal{Y}\coloneq \{y_i \}_{i=1}^{D}$ specified as the ground truth answers to a single node in the Boolean logic tree.
+\paragraph{Manifold Capacity} We measure the manifold capacity on a set $\mathcal{M}\coloneq \{\mathbf{x}_i\}_{i=1}^{D}$ of intermediate-layer residual-stream embeddings aligned at a single structural anchor across $D$ items, with binary labels $\mathcal{Y}\coloneq \{y_i \}_{i=1}^{D}$ given by the ground-truth label of a single node in the underlying tree (e.g.\ True/False on Boolean, Met/Not Met on eligibility).